moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 alternate bitrates.

 ### Initialization data {#initdata}
-Location: TF    Required: Optional   Json Type: String
+Location: TF    Required: Optional   JSON Type: String

 A string holding Base64 {{BASE64}} encoded initialization data for the track.

 ### Dependencies {#dependencies}
-Location: T    Required: Optional   Json Type: Array
+Location: T    Required: Optional   JSON Type: Array

 Certain tracks may depend on other tracks for decoding.
 Dependencies holds an array of track names {{trackname}} on which the current track is dependent.